 During this study abroad program, students will learn about business practices in South America.
 Participants will engage with local students at the University of Chile through a shared seminar led by our faculty.
-The UGA group will also travel to Peru.
+The UGA group will also travel to Argentina.
 They will experience the unique cultures and enterprises of this part of the world through city tours, company visits, factory tours, cultural activities, a service project, and excursions.
 Orientation sessions for this program will be held during the Spring semester.

 - Santiago, Chile